 16th September 1890.
 Louis Le Prince, patent papers in hand, waved farewell to his family and boarded a train to Paris.
 He was heading to America, via England, to demonstrate his brand-new invention.
 A revolutionary new camera!
 The first to capture moving pictures.
 Louis never… Read More »Louis Le Prince – The Life of The Father Of Cinematography

 Silent film legend Theda Bara looks stunning as “Cleopatra” in 1917.
 The costumes she wears could rival those of Elizabeth Taylor.
-Her intense stare into the camera lens in the publicity is inciting.
+Her intense stare into the camera lens in the publicity photo is inciting.
 The stills alone sell the film so well.
-Unfortunately, we may never… Read More »What is a lost film?
+Unfortunately, we may… Read More »What is a Lost Film?

 Mary Pickford is the undeniable queen of the silent era.
 She was the most prominent female star of the silent era.
 Her fame earnt her the title of “America’s Sweetheart”.
 At her peak, the only actor who matched her fame and box office draw was… Read More »10 Things You Should Know About Mary Pickford